George McGovern, the Quiet Warrior: Rare Photos From His ’72 Campaign

 “He was the sort of person,” Eppridge said, “that you’d want to have as a next-door neighbor.
 Friendly.
 Solid.
 He struck me as a genuine, down-to-earth person, and that’s not a quality you associate with many politicians.
 Not today, and not so much back then, either.”

-“But four years later,” he continues, “I was back covering a presidential race.
+“But four years later,” he went on, “I was back covering a presidential race.
 McGovern’s campaign had a positive, unhurried feel to it.
 It ran smoothly, and McGovern himself was an easy guy to be around.
 The campaign had energy, of course, but it never felt frantic . . . or mean.”

 George McGovern married his wife, Eleanor, in 1943, during the Second World War.
 They remained married for 64 years, until hear death in 2007.
 (She was also a native South Dakotan, and as a pilot during WWII McGovern named his B-24 bomber the “Dakota Queen” after her.)

 Father of five children, including his late daughter, Teresa, who died in 1994 at the age of 45 after a long battle with alcoholism.
 McGovern later wrote a book, Terry: My Daughter’s Life-and-Death Struggle with Alcoholism, chronicling her struggle and the devastating effect her illness had on his family.
-In 2012, his son Steven died — after years of fighting alcoholism, as well.
+In 2012, his son Steven died—after years of fighting alcoholism, as well.

 Military Service: Pilot, B-24 Liberator, European Theater, WWII.
 Flew 35 missions, earned the Distinguished Flying Cross and three Air Medals